razzietheman/Advanced-Motion-Activated-Light-Blueprint/README.md

-# 🌟 Motion-Controlled Lighting 5.0 – The Next-Level Light Maestro 🌟
+# 🌟 Motion-Controlled Lighting 5.2 – Smarter, Safer, More Alive 🌟

-# ✨ Welcome to the Smartest, Most Flexible Home Yet
+# ✨ Welcome to the Next-Level Smart Home

-Imagine this:
-You enter a room, and your lights already know what you want.
-Morning light awakens gently, evenings wrap you in cozy tones, and motion, lux, sun, and schedule all work in perfect harmony.
+Imagine a home that wakes up with you, follows the sun’s rhythm, and gently winds down on its own.

-Motion-Controlled Lighting 5.0 isn’t just an upgrade – it’s a full rewrite of your favorite automation, now smarter, safer, and more reliable:
+Motion-Controlled Lighting 5.2 is the next evolution of your favorite automation:

+- **Improved failsafe** – turns off lights only if they’re still on, without conflicting with auto-off
+- **Snapshots & state preservation** – save your preferred lighting before activation
+- **Enhanced logging** – follow every action, change, and automation
+- **Updated GUI** – clearer choices, smoother experience

+All features are optional, giving you full control over your home’s lighting rhythm and mood.

+---

+#🚀 Highlights in 5.2

-🚶 Motion – Trigger lights with one or multiple sensors
+- 🚶 **Motion Sensors** – lights react to one or multiple sensors
-🔘 Optional Switches – Manual override at your fingertips
+- 🔘 **Optional Switches** – manual override at your fingertips
-💡 Lux Awareness – Only turn on when it’s truly dark
+- 💡 **Lux Awareness** – only trigger when it’s truly dark
-🌅 Sunrise/Sunset with offsets – Perfect timing, every day
+- 🌅 **Sunrise/Sunset with offsets** – perfect timing every day
-🎨 Day & Night Scenes – Set your moods with scenes or individual lights
+- 🎨 **Day & Night Scenes** – mood settings for scenes or individual lights
-⏰ Dual Fixed Off-Times – Lights always turn off on schedule
+- ⏰ **Dual Fixed Off-Times** – lights always turn off as scheduled
-📅 Workday Awareness – Weekday/weekend differences built-in
+- 📅 **Workday Awareness** – different behavior on weekdays vs. weekends
-🛡️ Failsafe Protection – Maximum runtime control for peace of mind
+- 🛡️ **Improved Failsafe** – automatic shutdown for peace of mind, only if lights are still on
-📸 Snapshots – Preserve your preferred light states before activating
+- 📸 **Snapshots** – preserve preferred light states before activating
-📝 Logging – Keep track of every action
+- 📝 **Logging** – track every action

 …and every feature is fully optional.
 You set the rhythm.
 You set the mood.

 # 🌅 Example Flows

 # 🌄 Morning Glow – Rise and Shine

 Weekday, 07:00.
-Motion triggers your gentle day scene.
+Motion triggers your preferred day scene.
-If the sun is already up, natural light takes over – no wasted energy.
+If sunlight is already bright, natural light takes over – zero wasted energy.

 # 🌞 Daytime Smartness

-Sunrise/sunset offsets ensure your lights match the season and daylight.
+Sunrise/sunset offsets match the season and daylight.
 Dual fixed off-times guarantee lights never stay on too long.
-Want a late evening on weekends?
-No problem.
+Late evenings on weekends?
+Fully configurable.

 # 🌙 Evening Cozy Mode

-Motion or a switch sets night mode: soft, relaxing light.
+Motion or a manual switch triggers soft night lighting.
-Lights fade off after your chosen auto-off durations – calm, not abrupt.
+Lights fade out after your chosen auto-off durations – calm and natural.

 # ⏰ Workday vs Weekend Magic

-Workday sensor integration makes your lighting routine-aware:
+Workday sensor integration adjusts lighting routines:
-Longer evening scenes on weekends, early shutoff on workdays.
+longer, relaxed evenings on weekends; early shutoff on workdays.

 # 🛡️ Failsafe Protection

 Forgot the lights?
-Don’t worry.
-Failsafe ensures lights automatically turn off after the maximum runtime – now more robust and reliable than ever.
+No worries.
+Failsafe shuts lights off after max runtime, but only if they are still on – no conflicts with auto-off.

 ---